-If your not familiar, MVP the acronym for Minimum Viable Product is the idea to develop enough of an application to test the concept and see if anyone would buy it before you completely bake it. Â Â What are the minimum features and functions necessary for others to want to adopt it? Â I think this is a good approach to application and product development but comes with challenges and frustrations for both the developer and the user.
+If you are not familiar, with MVP the acronym for Minimum Viable Product is the idea to develop enough of an application to test the concept and see if anyone would buy it before you thoroughly bake it.
+This process forces you to identify what are the minimum features and functions necessary for others to want to adopt it.
+I do think this is an excellent approach to application and product development but it comes with challenges and frustrations for both the developer and the user.

-The primary benefit to the developer is it can prevent a distraction and waste of resources on something that may not take off as well as show you a different application of the solution that you may not have considered though customer feedback.
+The primary benefit to the developer is it can prevent a distraction and waste of resources on something that may not take off as well as show you a different application of the solution that you may not have considered through customer feedback.

-For the past 4 years I have been building a Keyword Management System and many of the features came from users who wanted something more and I used that feedback to expand and adapt the application. Â That experience and that of these other new tools have shown me that the customer is not always right and that a lot of care and feeding needs to go into a MVP process to help educate and nurture the growth of the application. Â Many of the experiences I detail below are a given but some of the other feedback and experiences were totally unexpected.
+For the past 4 years, I have been building a Keyword Management System and many of the features came from users who wanted something more and I used that feedback to expand and adapt the application.
+That experience and that of these other new tools have shown me that the customer is not always right and that a lot of care and feeding needs to go into an MVP process to help educate and nurture the growth of the application.
+Many of the experiences I detail below are a given, but some of the other feedback and experiences were unexpected.

 Different Approach to Similar Problems

-One thing that is certain is that I often have a different approach to SEO challenges than many other consultants in the industry. Â I have learned over the years to find the root cause of poor performance based on a systems failure diagnosis. Â To do this I have had to build a few custom tools to serve these purposes.
-There are four tools that I have been working on as part of this project where a few months ago at after a session on Diagnosing SEO Performance Issues many asked if they could license a few of these so I took the time to make them available. Â This is where the fun began.
+I often have a different approach to SEO challenges than many other consultants in the search industry.
+I have learned over the years the root cause of poor performance based on a systems failure diagnosis.
+To accommodate my workflow, I have had to build a few custom tools to serve these purposes.
+A few months ago during a session on Diagnosing SEO Performance Issues, I shared my screen and used some of the tools I created.
+After the session, a number of attendees asked if they could try them or license them so I took the time to make them available.
+This is where the fun began.

 2. Is there a complication that makes it hard to create/deploy?